 Subscribing to Google Alerts ensures that I get no less than a dozen marketing articles in my inbox each day.
 Typically, and may I say thankfully, these articles are short and to the point so I endeavor to read as many as time permits.

 They say knowledge is power but for a full-service ad agency in the 21st century, I think knowledge is just plain mandatory.

 A couple of things to pass along as we get into yet another year where just about every business is expecting double-digit growth regardless of their category.
-One, marketing continues to be a ridiculously complex task requiring persuasive messaging to be placed deftly on increasing convoluted platforms that are changing on what seems to be a weekly basis; and two, you don’t have to overthink it.
+One, marketing continues to be a ridiculously complex task requiring persuasive messaging to be placed deftly on increasingly convoluted platforms that are changing on what seems to be a weekly basis; and two, you don’t have to overthink it.

 Wait, did I just contradict myself?